 - California Health and Safety Code

-- > Section 59009, to protect public health
+- Section 59009, to protect public health

 - Section 59011, to advise local health authorities

 - California Water Code

 - Section 13177.5, to issue health advisories.

-The health advisories are published in the California Department of Fish and Wildlife Sport Fishing Regulations in the section on public health advisories.
+The health advisories are published in the California Department of Fish and Wildlife's (CDFW) Inland and Ocean Sport Fishing Regulations in their respective sections on public health advisories.2

-This report presents guidelines for eating fish from Collins Lake in Yuba County.
+This report presents updated guidelines for eating fish from Castaic Lake and Castaic Lagoon in Los Angeles County.
 The report provides background information and a technical description of how the guidelines were developed.
 The resulting advice is summarized in the illustrations after the Table of Contents and the List of Figures and Tables.